Kong/docs.konghq.com/app/konnect/dedicated-cloud-gateways.md

 content_type: concept
 ---

-Dedicated Cloud Gateways are API gateways that are fully managed by Kong in the cloud provider of your choice.
+Dedicated Cloud Gateways are data plane nodes that are fully managed by Kong in {{site.konnect_short_name}}.

-With Dedicated Cloud Gateways, you don't need to host any pieces of the infrastructure yourself.
-You maintain control over the size and location of the gateway infrastructure, while Kong oversees the management of each instance and the entire cluster for you.
+You don't need to host any data planes, while maintaining control over the size and location of the gateway infrastructure.
 This allows Kong to autoscale your nodes for you and reduces your operational complexity.

-Dedicated Cloud Gateways are the fastest way to configure and create a {{site.base_gateway}} in {{site.konnect_short_name}}.
-All you have to do is specify the security you want to use and pre-warm the cluster while {{site.konnect_short_name}} handles the cluster creation.

-Dedicated Cloud Gateways also have the following benefits:
+Dedicated Cloud Gateways offer the following benefits:
+* {{site.konnect_short_name}} handles gateway upgrades for you
+* A public or private mode to decide who can view your APIs.
+In public mode, powered by Kong's public Edge DNS for clusters, you can expose your APIs to the internet.
+* Auto-pilot mode
 * SOC1 compliant out-of-the-box
-* {{site.konnect_short_name}} handles gateway upgrades for you
 * Supported on the following AWS regions: Sydney, Tokyo, Singapore, Frankfurt, Ireland, London, Ohio, Oregon
-* Choose public or private mode to decide who can view your APIs.
-In public mode, powered by Kong's public Edge DNS for clusters, you can expose your APIs to the internet.

 You can manage your Dedicated Cloud Gateway nodes in [Gateway Manager](https://cloud.konghq.com/gateway-manager/).